Skip to Content

 Triangle and 2 defense

-What are the general aspects of pressure defense in the full court
+General aspects of pressure defense in the full court

 The general aspects of full court pressure defense are comprised of influencing an offensive player towards a sideline and/or corner, trapping that same player near the sideline and/or corner, protecting the middle of the court to prevent a breaking of the pressure, as well as deflecting or intercepting bad passes when possible.